 I have worked in the drug discovery area for decades, and I often find that scientists, new or outside the field, to be very confused in the terminology used by medicinal chemists.
 Below is a quick introduction to the vocabulary used on a daily basis in drug discovery, to get you talking like a PRO in no time!

 The drug development process involves the interaction of many groups of scientists to ultimately bring a drug from an idea to FDA approval.
 This includes researchers, such as physicians, chemists, biologists, intellectual property attorneys, pharmacologists, and regulatory personnel.
 Since these cross-functional groups need to interact efficiently, each person needs to understand the terminology by other groups.
-As an example, a medicinal chemist needs to understand the languange used by computational, analytical, and process chemists, as well as be well-versed in biology, intellectual property, and pharmacology.
+As an example, a medicinal chemist needs to understand the language used by computational, analytical, and process chemists, as well as be well-versed in biology, intellectual property, and pharmacology.

 The process of development starts with Discovery.
 Discovery is where novel chemical compounds with biological activity are identified.
 This biological activity may be from the interaction with a specific enzyme or with an entire organism.
 These identified Hits are often found during the screening of chemical libraries, computer simulation, or screening of naturally isolated materials, such as from plants, bacteria, and fungi.
 A Hit Confirmation is then conducted to verify that compound is interacting with its intended biological target.

 Hit to Lead, also called Lead Generation, is the process of chemically modifying the hit molecule to improve its activity towards a specific biological Target(s), while reducing undesired biological traits (such as toxicity and side-effects).
 Modified hits, where the chemical structure has been systematically varied, are called Analogs.
 Synthesizing analogs of a “Hit” is referred to as Hit Expansion.
 Medicinal chemists synthesize these analogs in the lab, using well-established organic chemistry techniques.
 To increase the synthetic throughput, chemists often focus on a specific reaction or set of reactions to assemble Building Blocks together to make a series of analogs quickly.
-“Building Block” is a term used to describe a compound that possess both a reactive functional group (needed to bond with another building block) and an atom(s) that can interact with the Active Site.
+“Building Block” is a term used to describe a compound that possesses both a reactive functional group (needed to bond with another building block) and an atom(s) that can interact with the Active Site.
 The active site is a region on the target where the analog (Substrate) binds.
 The interaction can be Van der Waals, p-stacking, ionic, polar, and hydrogen bonding.
 The binding in the active site can either be by the Lock and Key Model, or by the Induced Fit Model.
 In the “Lock and Key Model”, the analog fits perfectly in the active site with no need for the enzyme to change its shape (Conformation).
-In the Induced Fit Model, the analog and active site are not exactly complementary, and the flexible active site needs to change its shape until the analog is bound.
+In the Induced Fit Model, the analog and active site are not exactly complimentary, and the flexible active site needs to change its shape until the analog is bound.
 X-ray Crystallography is used to determine the 3D Molecular Structure of an enzyme.
-The 3D Coordinates of each of the atoms in the enzyme are fed into Computational Software, which allows a medicinal chemist to design analogs that optimizes interactions (bonding) with the active site.
+The 3D Coordinates of each of the atoms in the enzyme are fed into Computational Software, which allows a medicinal chemist to design analogs that optimize interactions (bonding) with the active site.

 After analogs are synthesized, the biologists conduct Biological Screening of these analogs.
 Among other things, biochemists look at the Enzyme Activity, where one can see how well the analogs bind to the active site.
 Generally, the better the Binding (analog-active site attraction), the better the activity, but not always.
 Additionally, they may also look at the enzyme binding to undesired targets, to predict how toxic the compound may be.
 Biologists test in vitro (outside of a living organism) for Whole-Cell Activity, which assesses the activity of the analog on the Cellular Level.
 They also test on Human Cell Lines, which assesses the Toxicity of the analog.